Rum Sodomy & the Lash: Critical reception and accolades

 In a retrospective review, Mark Deming of AllMusic stated that Rum Sodomy & the Lash "falls just a bit short of being the Pogues' best album, but was the first one to prove that they were a great band, and not just a great idea for a band."
 Daniel Bristow of the Irish music website CLUAS awarded the album an eight out of ten, calling it "a record that will never cease to delight, always a pleasure to hear and highly, highly recommended if you're not familiar with it already".
 Mark Cooper of Q described the record as "a proud, defiant bruise of an album that manages to be both profoundly bleak and immoderately romantic and it remains MacGowan's and The Pogues' finest hour".
 Uncut's Jon Wilde wrote that "the most startling thing about their second album was the steep ascendancy of MacGowan's songwriting", while Spin's Jon Dolan said that the album contained "some of the purest toothless lyricism in punk-rock history."

 In 2000, Q placed Rum Sodomy & the Lash at number 93 in its list of the 100 Greatest British Albums Ever.
 In 2012, the album was ranked number 440 on Rolling Stones The 500 Greatest Albums of All Time list.
 Pitchfork named it the 67th best album of the 1980s.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

+In 2025, Loudersound wrote: "You can argue all you like that The Pogues weren’t new wave or post-punk (see the intro for justification) but their brand of Irish folk punk was fired up by the spirit of '77 and a direct reaction to the arty futurists who’re stereotypically thought of as new wave."